 You will need Python.
-(Beets is written for Python 2.7.
-2.6 support has been dropped, and Python 3.x is not yet supported.)
+(Beets is written for Python 2.7, but it works with 2.6 as well.
+Python 3.x is not yet supported.)

-- Mac OS X v10.7 (Lion) and later include Python 2.7 out of the box. - On Debian or Ubuntu, depending on the version, beets is available as an official package (Debian details, Ubuntu details), so try typing: apt-get install beets.
+- Mac OS X v10.7 (Lion) and 10.8 (Mountain Lion) include Python 2.7 out of the box; Snow Leopard ships with Python 2.6. - On Debian or Ubuntu, depending on the version, beets is available as an official package (Debian details, Ubuntu details), so try typing: apt-get install beets.
 But the version in the repositories might lag behind, so make sure you read the right version of these docs.
 If you want the latest version, you can get everything you need to install with pip as described below by running: apt-get install python-dev python-pip - On Arch Linux, beets is in [community], so just run pacman -S beets.
 (There's also a bleeding-edge dev package in the AUR, which will probably set your computer on fire.) - For Gentoo Linux, beets is in Portage as media-sound/beets.
 Just run emerge beets to install.
-There are several USE flags available for optional plugin dependencies. - On FreeBSD, there's a beets port at audio/beets. - On OpenBSD-current, beets is available in ports (at audio/beets) and as a package, which can be installed with pkg_add beets. - For Slackware, there's a SlackBuild available. - On Fedora 21, you there is a copr for beets, which you can install using DNF like so:
+There are several USE flags available for optional plugin dependencies. - On FreeBSD, there's a beets port at audio/beets. - For Slackware, there's a SlackBuild available.